How to Make Homemade Detroit-Style Pizza

 When the dough has doubled or nearly doubled, you can transfer it to the fridge for 48 hours or proceed with the recipe.

 From here, the process is the same as outlined above with the yeast-leavened dough.
 Turn the dough out onto a work surface and shape it into a ball.
-Transfer to a prepared pan, let it rest, stretch to fit, and top with cheese.
+Transfer to a prepared pan (see yeast-leavened process photos above).
+UPDATE 2/10/2023: I now add a parbake.
+I have not updated the sourdough step-by-step photos yet, but will do so soon.
+Stay tuned!

 Out of the oven, drizzle lightly with honey.

 In closing, this is a nice tool to add to your arsenal of pizza-making gear: a mezzaluna.
-I’m not linking to the one I purchased because I wish it were a little sharper, but I love the shape and idea of it.
-If you have one to recommend, I’m all ears.
+I love this one:

 How to Make Homemade Detroit-Style Pizza